USCIS changes fee-waiver policy concerning public benefits

-FORT SMITH, Ark (KFTA) — A revision in policy for USCIS means public benefits won’t be considered when deciding whether a citizenship applicant’s filing fees can be waived.
+FORT SMITH, Ark (KNWA) — A revision in policy for USCIS means public benefits won’t be considered when deciding whether a citizenship applicant’s filing fees can be waived.

 Previously, things like Medicaid, temporary assistance and supplemental security income were taken into account when reviewing fee-waiver requests.
 Now, according to USCIS, income levels vary from state to state, and this decision will improve the “integrity” of the process.